USS GRAVELY DDG 107

 July 7, Cmdr.
 Kevin M. Kennedy relieved Cmdr.
 David W. Dry as CO of the Gravely during a change-of-command ceremony on board the ship at Souda Bay.

-August 8, USS Gravely pulled into Haifa, Israel, for a four-day port visit before participating in at-sea phase of exercise Reliant Mermaid.
+August 8, USS Gravely moored at Finger Berth in Haifa, Israel, for a four-day port visit before participating in at-sea phase of exercise Reliant Mermaid.

 August 26, The Gravely, along with USS Barry (DDG 52), participated in a Passing Exercise (PASSEX) with the French Navy frigate FS Aconit (F713), while underway in the eastern Mediterranean Sea; Inport Haifa again from Sept.
 29- Oct.
 1.